-FPL has a preventive maintenance program called line clearing to regularly clear tree branches and limbs from electrical equipment and lines to help improve the overall quality of your electric service.
+To assure reliable service for our customers, FPL follows a preventive maintenance program to regularly clear tree branches and limbs from electrical equipment and lines to help prevent outages.
 FPL will only prune or trim branches and limbs that can potentially cause safety hazards and power outages by brushing against or falling upon power lines during windy weather.

 FPL’s line-clearing program will only target trees and other vegetation that can interfere with or damage power lines and equipment.
 The amount of pruning varies by tree and location, and our specially trained line-clearing professionals will consider each tree’s species, growth rate, health and the relative location to electrical lines and equipment before pruning.
 We all appreciate a lush, green community, and we can have it in such a way that minimizes the likelihood that tree branches and limbs will knock down power lines.